rameshkr1994/Data-Science-Cookbook/Python/GLM-Models-with-Python.md

 ### GLM with h2o

 - They already have implemented for Python and R the whole GLM framework including cross-validation, etc.
-- The problem is that h2o cannot be installed in a corporate laptop due to the
+- The problem is that h2o cannot be installed in a corporate laptop due to the company firewall.
+- Another issue is that you are forced to do the data management using h2o tools.
+It seems you cannot use pandas or matplotlib for example.
+- Another issue is that at least u

+References:

+-
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIwNjc0NjgxMTddfQ==
+eyJoaXN0b3J5IjpbMTI1OTM1NDMwMF19
 -->